 'minimum_value' => [ 'label' => 'valid since', 'config' => [ 'type' => 'input', 'size' => 8, 'checkbox' => '', 'eval' => 'date' ], ],

-The value then will be tested for being given in a sane date format.
-Simultaneously, this leads to the rendering of a collapsable calendar page in shape of an icon right to the input field which is shown in Fig. 6-2:
+The value then will be tested for being given in an appropriate date format.
+Simultaneously, this leads to the rendering of a collapsible calendar page with an icon right to the input field, which is shown in Fig. 6-2:

 'address' => [ 'label' => 'Address:', 'config' => [ 'type' => 'text', 'cols' => 20, 'rows' => 3 ], ],

 checkallows the definition of a single option (see Fig. 6-4)

 - e.g., you can define whether a rowset should be hidden or not.

 'hidden' => [ 'label' => 'Hide:', 'config' => [ 'type' => 'check' ], ],

 Several related options that can be individually selected can be grouped into a field (see Fig. 6-5).
 This may be helpful, e.g., for a selection of valid weekdays or recommended training levels of a certain exercise.

 'level' => [ 'exclude' => true, 'label' => 'Property for', 'config' => [ 'type' => 'check', 'eval' => 'required,unique', 'cols' => 5, 'default' => 31, 'items' => [ ['Level 1',''], ['Level 2',''], ['Level 3',''], ['Level 4',''], ['Level 5',''], ], ], ],